 There are various ways to obtain or grow an email list for your next marketing campaign and some are more effective than others.

-If you’re tempted to buy a list from a third-party provider, you’ll need to consider the costs, pitfalls and other options before committing.
+If you’re tempted to buy an email address list from a third-party provider, you’ll need to consider the costs, pitfalls and other options before committing.

 In this article, we’ll answer the question “how much does it cost to buy an email list?” and explore major drawbacks to help you reconsider your options.